iemkek/SAP_Conversational_AI_Assignments/README.md

 ## SAP Conversational AI
+An additional entity is needed in the chatbot to store the postal code and house number input from the user.
+Before the chatbot will recognize the pattern of the postal code and house number, we need to train it by feeding it some more expressions.
+In these expressions we need to specify what is our entity.
+Only then will the chatbot recognize the postal code and house number pattern and pass it along correctly to a new message group.
+In this message group a call to the webhook needs to be performed to the corresponding webhook function.

 #### Step 1: Create new entity
 Go to the Entities tab and press the CREATE button.